j-hutchinson/j-hutchinson/README.md

 ## 👨‍💻 Tech Stack

-A few of the coding languages and tools I have experience within a professional environment or for fun in my spare time
+A few of the coding languages and tools I have experience within a professional environment or for fun in one of my side projects

 <div  align="center">